-(3) The on-site pedestrian circulation system shall be lighted to a level where employees, residents, and customers can safely use the system at night.
-All lighting shall be shielded with full cut off fixtures.

-1. Amend Section 9.1208, "Urban open spaces" subsection (12) by reorganizing this standard in its entirety to better define public and private open spaces.
-Add subsection (12)(f) to include design criteria for sites 10 acres and larger.
+- (3) The on-site pedestrian circulation system shall be lighted to a level where employees, residents, and customers can safely use the system at night.
+The lighting fixtures will be shielded with full cut off. - 1.
+Amend Section 9.1208, "Urban open spaces" subsection (12) by reorganizing this standard in its entirety to better define public and private open spaces.
+Add subsection (12)(e) to include design criteria for sites 10 acres and larger.
 The revised text and reorganized section shall read as follows: